 The Only Investment Guide You’ll Ever Need by Andrew Tobias

-Although the book covers U.S. tax strategies and some other American-centric situations, Canadians will still find value in the investing advice.
-This is one of the best books on stock investing with millions of copies sold.
+Although the book covers U.S. tax strategies and some other American-centric situations, Canadians will still find value in its investing advice.
+With millions of copies sold, this is one of the best books on stock investing.

 A Random Walk Down Wall Street by Burton Malkiel